yasserzs3/Data_Science_Project/README.md

 ## Data ℹ️ <a name="data"></a>

 The dataset used in this project can be obtained from https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset and https://www.kaggle.com/competitions/playground-series-s3e2/data .
-Download the dataset and place it in the project directory.

 ## Reproducing results 🔁 <a name="reproducing-results"></a>

-grgdfg
+idk what to write exactly

 ## Results 📊 <a name="results"></a>